-However, a study by the Pew Research Center has shown that women using Twitter ended up being more stressed than men because using it for venting also increases awareness of other people’s stress.
+However, a study by the Pew Research Center has shown that women using Twitter ended up being more stressed than men because the venting also came with increased awareness of other people’s stress.
 Bad things are happening to teenagers as well – their confidence can get easily shaken, there’s the FOMO (the fear of missing out), the virtual world can be very addictive, and notorious cyberbullying makes matters even worse.
 Kids can become disconnected from reality and experience more and more difficulty making friends and communicating, while the online world helps our instability to grow.

 Social Media Use Increases the Spreading of Fake News

-Another global problem that is affecting all of us is the spread of false information both intentionally and unintentionally.
+Another global problem that is affecting all of us is the spread of false information on purpose or accidentally.
 People like reading sensational stories, and sometimes reality isn’t always reflected accurately in an article.
-The audience often doesn’t even read beyond the headline, and the fake information spreads like wildfire.
-Eyewitnesses can over-exaggerate, and a journalist can publish just one side of the story.
+The audience often doesn’t even read beyond the headline, and the fake info spreads like wildfire.
+Eyewitnesses can overexaggerate, and a journalist can publish just one side of the story.
 It’s far too easy to get the wrong image of an event, and social media allows it to continue until there are half a million people believing in something that didn’t happen.

 The potential for harm of fake news sites that users share on social media is very strong.
 False news can circulate for months affecting many people, causing them pain, stress, or anxiousness.
 There is a way to stop this data from spreading and you can start with yourself – be extra careful when sharing something that could cause harm to others.
 Do a little extra research – check the source of the information and make sure that the website is valid.
-If you don’t have time for research, it’s better not to share it than to share something that hasn’t been fact checked.
+If you don’t have time for research, it’s better not to share it than to share something you might regret.

 What Is the Impact of Social Media on Students and Their Mental Health?

-The impact of social media on youth is larger than adults since youth are still maturing and growing.
-Young people seek belonging and have an intrinsic desire to fit in.
+The impact of social media on youth – kids and students that are still maturing and growing – is bigger than on adults.
+The youth seek a group they can belong to and they behave similarly to those they surround themselves with.
 A lot of young people are glued to their phones and computers, which has consequences.
-Their self-image, inner peace, and confidence are determined by social media validation and approval.
+Their self-image, inner peace, and confidence are balancing on a very thin foundation made of social media validation and approval.

 The number of likes can cause them anxiety, and even depression.
 The fear of missing out is strong and they have a need to share a lot of details from their lives to keep their friends updated.
-One of the main issues, especially on Instagram, is sharing “perfect” photos and moments that in reality account for only a small percentage of life.
-Presenting ouor lives as perfect, photoshopping photos, and acting happy just for social media are some of the biggest problems in today’s society.
+One of the main issues, especially on Instagram, is sharing “perfect” photos and moments that in reality take up only a small percentage of their life.
+Presenting your life as perfect, photoshopping photos, and acting happy just for social media are some of the biggest problems in today’s society.
 It causes young girls and boys to compare their lives to others and to feel miserable and vulnerable because they believe another person is “perfect”, and they aren’t.

 What Is the Impact of Social Media on Relationships?